NeoRazorX/facturascripts/Documentation/EN/XMLViews.rst

       choose it.
    -  **color**: For color selections.
    -  **select**: List of values ​​set by a set of tags *<values>* described within the group *<widget>*.
 The values ​​can be fixed, including as many *<values>* as we need and indicating the attribute *title* and assigning a value, as dynamic, either calculated based on the contents of the records of a table in the database or by defining a range.
       For the case of values ​​of a table will be used a single tag *<values>* indicating the attributes:
           -  *source*: Indicates the name of the source table of the data
           -  *fieldcode*: Indicates the field containing the value to be recorded in the column field
           -  *fieldtitle*: Indicates the field containing the value that will be displayed on the screen

       For the case of values ​​by definition of range a single tag *<values>* indicating the attributes:
           -  *start*: Indicates the initial value (numeric or alphabetical)
           -  *end*: Indicates the final value (numeric or alphabetical)
           -  *step*: Indicates the increment value (numeric)

+    -  **radio**: List of values ​​where we can select one of them.
+The various options are indicated by the tag system *<values>* described in the group *<widget>*, in the style of the *select* type.

 .. code:: xml